Brunswick officials consider 20-year solar contract to power municipal, school buildings

 Brunswick’s current annual estimated electric cost is $460,274, not including streetlights.

 ReVision Energy is a renewable energy contracting company based in South Portland that is paid by investors to build and manage renewable projects.
-According to Dunster, investors recoup profit through tax incentives and, in the case of the Brunswick proposal, a $.096 payment per kilowatt hour that the town uses, which represents a $.026 savings over the current rate.
+According to commercial solar consultant John Dunster, investors recoup profit through tax incentives and, in the case of the Brunswick proposal, a $.096 payment per kilowatt hour that the town uses, which represents a $.026 savings over the current rate.

 The contract would cost the town no additional upfront costs, according to both Costello and Dunster.